The land of silk and money

 Updated:

 Valencia would not be the city it is today without silk.
-And the most important symbol of this is in the heart of the city, at the Valencia Silk Exchange.
+And in the heart of Valencia is the ultimate symbol of this – La Lonja de la Seda, known in English as the Silk Exchange.

 At the eastern end, the silk was produced in China and, at the western end, it was sold to Europeans who found comfort and status in the luxurious material.